Statutory Liability Insurance NZ

 Can directors and officers be personally covered?

 Standard statutory liability insurance covers the business entity, but can often be extended to cover directors, officers, and senior managers in their personal capacity.
-This is particularly important for Health and Safety at Work Act prosecutions, where officers can be personally fined up to $600,000.
+This is particularly important under the Health and Safety at Work Act 2015, where officers face personal exposure up to a $600,000 statutory maximum (s48).
 Ensure your policy specifically includes "officers" coverage if you want personal protection.
 Some insurers require separate Directors & Officers (D&O) insurance for full personal liability coverage.

 Does statutory liability insurance cover Employment Relations Authority awards?